billc0sta/Aerospec/spec/Language Specification.md

 ## Lambdas

-Functions in **Symbolic** are just variables or constants with lambda values; there is no distinction.
+Functions in Aerospec are just variables or constants with lambda values; there is no distinction.
 An example of a definition: `ident := (x, y) { -> x + y }`, which is called traditionally as `ident(x, y)`.
 Functions are treated as first-class citizens, meaning they can be passed to other functions, stored in arrays or variables, and support closures.
 Functions in objects (methods) have access to object fields through the dot pointer, e.g., `.field = value`.
 Objects will be explained further later.